thedarksidepy/thedarksidepy.github.io/_posts/2025-07-04-airflow-3-exam.md

 ![](/assets/img/airflow-3-exam/airflow-3-components.jpg)

-### API Server
-In Airflow 3, the flask-based Webserver and API logic from Airflow 2, was merged into a single API Server.

-Built with FastAPI (modern web framework), API Server **serves the Airflow UI** (React-based) and **handles task execution requests**.
-API Server takes information from workers about tasks statuses and updates the Metadata Database.
+### DAG File Processor
+A dedicated process for **parsing DAG files** from the `dags` folder.
+By default looks for new DAGs to parse **every 5 minutes**.

+Serialized DAG file is written to Metadata Database.

 ###  Scheduler
 **Schedules tasks** when the dependencies are met.

-↳ every 5 sec reads from Metadata Database to check if there are tasks to run
+↳ by default reads from the Metadata Database every 5 seconds to check if there are any tasks to run

 ↳ creates and schedules Task Instance objects

-↳ handles task retries and failures
+↳ designed to run as a persistent service (continuously run in the background for an extended period)

-Scheduler can be run on a single machine or distributed across multiple machines.
-Multiple schedulers can run at the same time.
-It is a long-running process (= a program continuously running in the background for an extended period).
-Once scheduler is started, it continues to run until explicitly stopped manually or by the system.
+↳ can be run on a single machine or distributed across multiple machines

+↳ multiple schedulers can run at the same time

+↳ once scheduler is started, it continues to run until explicitly stopped manually or by the system

+### API Server
+API Server takes information from workers about **tasks statuses** and **updates the Metadata Database**.

+API Server also **serves the Airflow UI** (React-based).

+In Airflow 3, the flask-based Webserver and API logic from Airflow 2, was merged into a single API Server.

+### Executor
+Defines **how tasks are executed and on which system**.

+Pushes the Task Instance objects into Queue.

+### Queue
+Defines the **execution order**.

+### Worker
+**Executes tasks**.
+Picks up Task Instance objects from the Queue and runs the code.

+Communicates the Tasks statuses to the API Server.

+There can be multiple workers.
+They can be put in a separate cluster.

+### Triggerer
+Process running asyncio to support deferrable operators.

+## Airflow providers
+Core capabilities of Airflow can be extended by installing additional packages called providers.